nancyhild/nmb-ow-doc/packages.md

 ## Creating and using package bindings

-Instead of passing the same parameters to the action every timey, you can bind to a package and specify default parameters.
+Instead of passing the same parameters to the action every time, you can bind to a package and specify default parameters.
 These parameters are inherited by the actions in the package.

 For example, in the `demo/greeting` package, you can set default `name` and `place` values in a package binding and these values are automatically passed to any actions in the package.